antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

                                                   text: ctx.LoadText(1)));
 ```

+Your data schema consists of two columns:

-The schema of your data is in this case composed by a boolean column (Toxic) which is the "label" and positioned as the first column.
-Then, the second is a text column (Comment) which is the feature we are going to use to predict.
+ * a boolean column (Toxic) which is the "label" and positioned as the first column.
+ * a text column (Comment) which is the feature we use to predict.

-Note that this case, loading your training dataset from a file, is the easiest way to get started.
-But ML.NET also allows you to load data from in-memory collections such as IEnumerable that could be coming from other data sources.
+Note that this case, loading your training data from a file, is the easiest way to get started, but ML.NET also allows you to load data from databases or in-memory collections.

 ### Step 2: Extract features (transform your data)

-Machine learning algorithms understand *featurized* data, so the next step is for us to transform our textual data into a format that we can use our ML algorithms on.
-In order to do so we need to create an estimator and use the FeaturizeText transform as shown below.
+Machine learning algorithms understand *featurized* data, so the next step is for us to transform our textual data into a format that our ML algorithms recognize.
+In order to do so we create an estimator and use the FeaturizeText transform as shown in the following snippet:

 ```cs
 var est = reader.MakeNewEstimator().Append(row => (label: row.label,
                                                    text:row.text.FeaturizeText()));
 ```
 An [Estimator](https://github.com/dotnet/machinelearning/blob/3cdd3c8b32705e91dcf46c429ee34196163af6da/docs/code/MlNetHighLevelConcepts.md#list-of-high-level-concepts) is an object that learns from data.
-The result of the learning is a transformer.
-A particular example you can see in the next steps is when you train the model with `estimator.Fit()`, it learns on the training data and produces a machine learning model, which is a [transformer](https://github.com/dotnet/machinelearning/blob/3cdd3c8b32705e91dcf46c429ee34196163af6da/docs/code/MlNetHighLevelConcepts.md#list-of-high-level-concepts)).
+A [transformer](https://github.com/dotnet/machinelearning/blob/3cdd3c8b32705e91dcf46c429ee34196163af6da/docs/code/MlNetHighLevelConcepts.md#list-of-high-level-concepts) is the result of this learning.
+A good example is training the model with `estimator.Fit()`, which learns on the training data and produces a machine learning model.

 ### Step 3: Train your model

 #### Add a selected ML Learner (Algorithm)

-Now that our text has been *featurized*, the next step then is to add a learner.
+Now that our text has been *featurized*, the next step is to add a learner.
 In this case we will use the [SDCAClassifier learner](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.trainers.stochasticdualcoordinateascentclassifier?view=ml-dotnet).

-Adding a learner also requires us to create a context, since we are performing a binary classification ML task for our sentiment analysis we need to define an additional context.
+Adding a learner also requires us to create an additional context, since we are performing a binary classification ML task for our sentiment analysis.

 ```cs
 var bctx = new BinaryClassificationContext(env);